 That story was an OLD story, mind you, and not one that Guidepost found itself.
 You can see the story here at this link, and the story is complicated by the fact that the guy was not at the church very long, and there was merely “inappropriate behavior” with the young boy, not sexual assault when he was fired.
 The sexual assault conviction came more than 22 years later, and it concerned separate behavior at a different church.

 So here’s the question: What was former SBC President Jack Graham supposed to do?

-Good question, because the Report doesn’t say.
-You’d think in light of this acknowledgement of the danger, we’d get some recommendation on how to handle that situation of “inappropriate behavior” better?
+Good question, because the Guidepost Report doesn’t say.
+You’d think that in light of this acknowledgement of a danger of not reporting things, we’d get some recommendation on how to handle that situation of “inappropriate behavior” better?
 Nope.
 Not at all.
 Instead, the recommendations seem to say that rather than being “quietly” dismissed, the solution is that he should have been LOUDLY dismissed by reporting him to a permanent administrative entity that will (hopefully) keep his name on a list at the SBC.

 Rather than a recommendation to call the police when sexual misconduct occurs, the closest thing that comes is a recommendation to “Create and Maintain a Resource Toolbox for Prevention and Response.”
 But guess what’s not in that Toolbox?
 That’s right:

 CALLING THE POLICE IS NOT IN THE TOOLBOX.